Making a design system more effective through co-creation and strategic alignment

 Aligning with the new target customers was critical for the team to start communicating with its designer's base.
 Instead of creating components in a silo and worrying about implementation, the team realized the importance of talking with designers first.
 After all, designers on those large applications teams were the early adopters of anything w3DS had to offer.
 If they didn't embrace our offerings, the developers in those teams wouldn't do it either.

+I led the engagement with designers in those product teams through co-creation sessions and through a sponsor-user group I launched on Slack.
 We would post bi-weekly threads to collect feedback about components.
-The goal was to avoid survey fatigue and allow group members to contribute through short, focused answers to our prompts.
+The goal was to allow group members to contribute through short, focused answers to our prompts.

 We would run video call sessions for more complex patterns such as cards, notifications, feed, etc. Designers from the product teams could join and co-create with us.
 Figma proved to be the ideal environment to run these sessions, allowing participants to mock up something they wanted to share quickly.